China’s virus crisis hits global flows of letters, parcels

 Letters, parcels and express mail that do still make it to China will be delivered “via non-face-to-face methods,” the note said.

-The note said the crisis is also impacting mail that transits China to other destinations.
-It said the affected countries include North Korea, Kazakhstan, Kyrgyzstan, Mongolia, Tajikistan, Turkmenistan, Uzbekistan and Vietnam.
+It said the crisis is also impacting mail that transits China to other destinations.
+The affected countries include North Korea, Kazakhstan, Kyrgyzstan, Mongolia, Tajikistan, Turkmenistan, Uzbekistan and Vietnam.

 The note said China Post will temporarily store undelivered transit mail “and will transport it to the destination countries when these transport options are once again available.”